Advice Independent Living, Assisted Living

 • Have options that meet your potential care needs

 We recommend that you consult ElderCare Locator, a public service of the U.S. Administration on Aging.
-The service also includes a toll-free number 1-800-677-1116, connecting you to a spectrum of community and state-based resources like adult day services, transportation, in-home meal delivery, and more.
+The service also includes a toll-free number, 1-800-677-1116, connecting you to a spectrum of community and state-based resources like adult day services, transportation, in-home meal delivery and more.

-However, keep in mind that some senior care search sites, like SeniorAdvisor.com or Caring.com, typically only list the communities that have partnered with them.
+However, keep in mind that some senior living search sites, like SeniorAdvisor.com or Caring.com, typically only list the communities that have partnered with them.
 Take anything you read online with a grain of salt.

-Step 4: Choose 5 Places to Call
+Step 4: Choose Five Places to Call

-You can also use these calls to get a sense of what the staff, atmosphere and community is like.
+You can also use these calls to get a sense of what the staff, atmosphere and community are like.
 Even a phone call can give you great insight into how you or your loved one would be treated.

 Check out this post to read our top tips on how to ensure you have a great virtual tour!